 With only a learner's permit in his possession and not even owning a car, Sheldon is summoned to traffic court after he is caught speeding by a traffic camera.
 He was driving Penny to the hospital in her car as a favor to her, she who reported Sheldon when she knew she couldn't pay the traffic fine herself.
 Feeling this situation is all Penny's fault and feeling that he did nothing wrong, Sheldon vows to beat the ticket in court.
 Beyond the issue of Sheldon winning or losing the case, his scheduled court appearance coincides with a personal appearance by Stan Lee at Stuart's comic book shop.
 Leonard, Howard and Raj have no conflicting emotions on going to court with Sheldon or going to meet their idol at the comic book shop - they're going to the comic book shop.
 In addition to paying the fine if one is incurred, Penny vows to make it up to Sheldon by trying to arrange a meeting with Stan Lee.
 It would help both Penny and Sheldon if Stan knew about Penny's plans.
-Written by

 Did You Know?

 Sheldon tells Penny, "The moving finger writes, and having writ, moves on".
 This is a quotation from verse 51 of the Rubáiyát of Omar Khayyám, a collection of poems originally written around the 11th century AD, as translated from Persian into English by Edward FitzGerald (first published in 1859).
 See more

 Raj wants to ask Stan Lee about his alliteration in character names and Howard tells him not to because it will annoy him.
 No wonder, as he has stated that this quirk is because he has a bad memory and it made it easy to remember.
 Surely a fanboy would know that.
 See more